 Risks of Complication at Every Stage of Pregnancy

 Pregnancy, while one of the most stressful and uncomfortable times of a woman's life, is also one of the most exciting and remarkable times of a woman's life with the heavy anticipation of delivering her baby.
 While it may be easy to get caught up in both the tiresome and exciting aspects of pregnancy, it is important to understand the different stages and things to look out for to ensure having a healthy baby.
-Pregnancy in most cases last roughly 40 weeks, starting from the first day of the last normal menstruation cycle.
+Pregnancy in most cases lasts roughly 40 weeks, starting from the first day of the last normal menstruation cycle.
 The stages are divided into three different trimesters.
 Below, each trimester is outlined with what happens and what to expect, the duration of each, what happens to the fetus and common complications that may arise to be on the lookout for.First Trimester A. For the Mother

-The first trimester lasts from weeks 1 to 12 and during this time, the mother's body experiences a number of changes.
+The first trimester lasts from weeks 1 to 12 and during this time, the mother's body experiences a few significant changes.
 Hormonal changes are significant and can cause symptoms very early, in addition to a ceased menstrual cycle.
 Changes a woman may experience include fatigue, tender and swollen breasts, an upset stomach that may or may not result in vomiting, cravings and/or distaste for specific foods, mood swings, constipation, the need to urinate often, headaches, and weight gain or loss.B.
 For the Baby

 For the baby, the first trimester is critical for development.
-During this time period, the baby's organs will become developed and in normal pregnancies, all organs will be developed at its completion.
+During this period, the baby's organs will become developed and in normal pregnancies, all organs will be developed at its completion.

 Weeks 1 & 2

 During weeks 1 and 2, a woman is not actually pregnant because conception occurs about two weeks after the start of the last menstrual cycle.
 Physicians count forward 40 weeks from start of last menstrual cycle to establish the timeframe.
-One of the greatest risks to a pregnancy at this stage is a blighted ovum which causes about half of the miscarriages between two and six weeks (often before the woman knows she is pregnant).
+One of the greatest risks to pregnancy at this stage is a blighted ovum which causes about half of the miscarriages between two and six weeks (often before the woman knows she is pregnant).

 Fertilization, where the sperm and egg unite within the fallopian tubes, occurs at week 3 and the two forms a one-celled entity referred to as a zygote.
 It is possible for more than one egg to be released and fertilized or for the fertilized egg to split into two.
 Both scenarios can result in multiple zygotes.
 Shortly after fertilization, the zygote will divide into a cluster of cells, called a morula, while it travels down the fallopian tubes to the uterus where implantation occurs.